ivanz/ivanz.github.io/_posts/2017-03-17-mspec-dotnet-test-csproj-support-available.md

   - Coding
 ---

-I am pleased to announce that it is now possible to use and run [Mspec (Machine Specification) tests](https://github.com/machine/machine.specifications) when using .csproj based .NET Standard / .NET Core projects including when multi-targeting.
-On top of that the runner comes with support for the Visual Studio Test Explorer for viewing and runnig tests.
+I am pleased to announce that it is now possible to use and run [Mspec (Machine Specification) tests](https://github.com/machine/machine.specifications) when using .csproj based .NET Standard / .NET Core projects including  multi-targeting scenarios.

+The runner (`Machine.Specifications.Runner.VisualStudio` nuget package) supports:

+* `dotnet test`
+* Visual Studio's Test Explorer
+* vstest.console
+* Visual Studio Team Services and TFS

 For information on how to migrate from `project.json` to `.csproj`-based mspec tests please refer to [this wiki page](https://github.com/machine/machine.specifications/wiki/.NET-Core-%28.NET-CLI%29).